makrai/notes/maynez2005-faithful-abs-summ.md

 ## 5.1 Automatic Evaluation of Summaries

-* BERTScore (Zhang+ 2020) computes a similarity score for each token in the candidate summary with each token in the reference summary.
-However, instead
+* BERTScore (Zhang+ 2020) computes a similarity score for each token in the candidate summary with each token in the reference summary
-  * computes token similarity using contextual embeddings.
-Results are
+  * computes token similarity using contextual embeddings
 * BertS2S performed far superior to any other randomly initialized models,

 ## 5.2 Assessment of Hallucinations